 Early Life

 Cheah Cheng Hye was born in Penang, Malaysia, in 1954.
-He attended Penang Free School.
-After graduating, he began his career as a journalist.
-He worked at The Star (Malaysia) newspaper as a subeditor and editorial writer.
+He graduated from Penang Free School with a high school diploma in 1971.
+His professional journey began in journalism at The Star newspaper in Malaysia, where he served as a reporter, subeditor, and editorial writer.

 Rise to Success

-In 1974, he moved to Hong Kong and became a financial journalist, writing for the Hong Kong Standard, the Asian Wall Street Journal, and the Far Eastern Economic Review.
-In 1989, Cheah became head of research and proprietary trader at Morgan Grenfell & Co in Hong Kong.
-In 1993, Cheah co-founded Value Partners with V-Nee Yeh.
-Under Cheah's leadership, Value Partners became the first asset management company listed on the Hong Kong Stock Exchange in 2007.
-Cheah served as chairman and co-chief investment officer of Value Partners until January 2025.
+In 1974, Cheah relocated to Hong Kong and transitioned into financial journalism, working with publications such as The Hong Kong Standard, The Asian Wall Street Journal, and Far Eastern Economic Review.
+In 1989, he became head of research and proprietary trader at Morgan Grenfell Group in Hong Kong.
+In 1993, Cheah co-founded Value Partners Group, which later became Hong Kong's first listed asset management company.
+He led the company through a successful IPO in 2007.
+Cheah served as Chairman and Co-Chief Investment Officer of Value Partners until 2024, after which he transitioned to Honorary Chairman.

 Key Business Strategies